Five Ideas To Promote Your Self Published Book

 So I apologise to all those who have asked me this question, but I doubt you will be upset that I haven’t mentioned you by name.

-There are hundreds of ways to promote a book or ebook, but in answering the question, I will focus on the basics, and proven ways to attract potential book buyers’ attention.
+There are hundreds of free and paid ways to promote a book or ebook, but in answering the question, I will focus on the basics, and proven ways to attract potential book buyers’ attention.

-But to put things in context first here is one way of thinking about what book promotion is:
+To put things into context first here is one way of thinking about what book promotion is:

 Book promotion is designed to get people to find your book, and NOT, to find people to get your book.